hugoocoto/nvim/README.md

 You should have your neovim set.
 Open nvim to check.
 If some packages where not be installed, reload packages.

-> [!CAUTION]
-> Some users report issues with clipboard.
-It can be fixed by installing wl-clipboard: `pacman -S wl-clipboard`.

 ### Cheatsheet